openxc/openxc-python/docs/tools/dump.rst

     $ openxc-dump --usb-vendor 4424

-Use a a vehicle interface connected via serial instead of USB:
+Use a vehicle interface connected via serial instead of USB:

 .. code-block:: bash